-Just a few years ago most of us in the political media business were predicting a gradual phase out of direct mail.
+Just a few years ago most of us in the political media business were predicting a gradual phase out of political direct mail.

 The reasoning went something like this: Why keep using mail when targeted digital ads are so much cheaper and video so much more emotionally evocative?
 As one strategist put it recently: political mail is what would have been prioritized in the “Reagan or Clinton eras.”

-In fact, political mail hasn’t grown outdated.
+In fact, mail hasn’t grown outdated.
 It’s actually a growing medium, and this election cycle is likely to see the most political mail in USPS history.

 1. The Limited Reach of Digital Drives Use of Direct Mail